 SENIORS: For a place that has expected so much of us, given so much to us,

 and become so much a part of us;

 LEADER: For mentors who have taught and challenged, inspired and nurtured;

 SENIORS: For those who have expanded our vision, sharpened our skills,

-cultivated our passion, and prepared us for the challenges ahead;
+and prepared us for the challenges ahead;

 LEADER: For supportive family and friends who have accompanied us on our journey;

 SENIORS: For those who have comforted us in our sorrow, joined us in our